Ambridge/Ambridge/README.md

 # Ambridge

 This is an *unofficial* issue tracker for the [Borough of Ambridge](http://www.ambridgeboro.org/) ([Wikipedia](http://en.wikipedia.org/wiki/Ambridge,_Pennsylvania)).
 It is a citizens' initiative to foster greater collaboration on issues concerning our town.
-Don't like something about Ambridge?
-Pitch in!

 Have an idea?
 Then ...

 1. [Sign up](https://github.com/join) for a GitHub account.
 2. [Search](https://github.com/Ambridge/Ambridge/search) and/or [browse the issues](https://github.com/Ambridge/Ambridge/issues) to see if anyone already suggested your idea.